 - Prior PUMAS interns are encouraged to apply.

-- The program is limited: 12 qualified students will be accepted.
+- The program is limited: up to twelve qualified students will be accepted contingent on funding availability.

 - PUMAS interns are assigned a project and conduct hands-on biomedical research in a laboratory, working one-on-one with at least one scientific mentor.